juliakloiber/superrr/_posts/superrr-lab-blog/2023-05-10-Interview-Makda-Isak.md

 type: lab
 author: Feven Keleta and Quincey Stumptner
 title: Redefining Progress - The Role of Decolonial and Intersectional Black Feminist Perspectives in Shaping the Future
-description: An Interview with Makda Isak
+description: An Interview with Makda Isak.
 ---

 <img src="/assets/img/blog/Makda Isak_.png" alt="Illustration of Martha Dark" width="1056" height="594">